Cameroon is one of the few places where it is possible to see the strange Quail Plover. This one was photographed there

-Olive Ibis, Quail Plover, Egyptian Plover, Grey Pratincole, Adamawa Turtle Dove, Yellow-throated Cuckoo, Pennant-winged and Standard-winged Nightjars, Bare-cheeked Trogon, Chocolate-backed Kingfisher, Black Bee-eater, Grey-headed and Rufous-sided Broadbills, and Red-headed Picathartes), Spotted Illadopsis (Thrush Babbler) and Crossley's Ground-thrush.
-Also a chance of Black Guineafowl, Long-tailed Hawk, Congo Serpent Eagle, Arabian and Savile’s Bustards, Brown-chested Lapwing, Vermiculated Fishing Owl, Fraser’s Eagle Owl, Sjostedt’s Owlet, Golden Nightjar and African Spotted Creeper.
+Olive Ibis, Quail Plover, Egyptian Plover, Grey Pratincole, Adamawa Turtle-dove, Yellow-throated Cuckoo, Pennant-winged and Standard-winged Nightjars, Bare-cheeked Trogon, Chocolate-backed Kingfisher, Black Bee-eater, Grey-headed and Rufous-sided Broadbills, Grey-necked Rockfowl (Red-headed Picathartes), Spotted Illadopsis (Thrush Babbler) and Crossley's Ground-thrush.
+Also a chance of Black Guineafowl, Long-tailed Hawk, Congo Serpent-eagle, Arabian and Savile’s Bustards, Brown-chested Lapwing, Vermiculated Fishing-owl, Fraser’s Eagle-owl, Sjostedt’s Owlet, Golden Nightjar and African Spotted Creeper.

 February-March, when many of the resident bird species are at their most active and attractive, at the beginning of their breeding seasons, before the heavy rains of the wet season which usually lasts from May to August, is the peak time to visit Cameroon.
 Many bird migrants from the north are also still present in the far north during February and March.

 Birds of Western Africa by N Borrow and R Demey.
 Helm, 2014 (Second Edition (paperback)).